Das Bild zeigt den Schriftzug "FAQ" in stilisierter Schrift auf dunklem Hintergrund.

 • Posing

-Giving creatures dynamic poses and bringing them to life by telling a story with them.
+Giving creatures dynamic poses and bringing them to life by telling a story with them. i can’t do rigging.

 • Lighting